dzangolab/ansible-docker-mysql-backup/README.md

 mysql_backup_s3_path
 ```

-For the significance of these variables, see the documentation of the [iainmckay/mysql-backup](https://hub.docker.com/r/iainmckay/mysql-backup/) docker image.
+For the meaning of these variables, see the documentation of the [iainmckay/mysql-backup](https://hub.docker.com/r/iainmckay/mysql-backup/) docker image.

 ## Example playbooks